nturner5/small-projects/react/react-friends/README.md

 ___

-With our header displaying and our app component ready for some child components, we can start building the next component: `FriendsList.js`
+With our header displaying and our app component ready for some child components, we can start building the next component: `FriendsList.js` IS THIS SUPPOSED TO BE IN THE COMPONENTS FOLDER

-* Start by setting up `FriendsList.js` the same as `App` was; an exported class inheriting from `React.Component` with a `render` method that returns the following JSX:
+* Start by setting up `FriendsList.js` the same as `App` was; an exported class inheriting from `React.Component` with a `render` method that returns the following JSX: SHOULD CLARIFY THAT WHAT WE ARE CALLING THE COMPONENT

 ```
 <div>